aurovrata/post-my-contact-form-7/README.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DVAJJLS8548QY
 Tags: contact form 7, contact form 7 module, post, custom post, form to post, contact form 7 to post, contact form 7 extension
 Requires at least: 4.7
+Requires PHP: 5.6
 Tested up to: 4.8
-Stable tag: 2.0.4
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin enables the mapping of your CF7 forms to custom posts, including featured images, files, meta-fields and taxonomies

 == Description ==
-**WARNING**: Upgrading to Contact Form 7 v4.8 breaks this plugin ([read more](https://wordpress.org/support/topic/contact-form-7-v4-8-upgrade-issue/))!
+**WARNING**: Upgrading to Contact Form 7 v4.8 may break this plugin ([read more](https://wordpress.org/support/topic/contact-form-7-v4-8-upgrade-issue/))!
+I have been testing with CF7 v4.9 and so far it is stable, however I believe the issues are related to the implementation of REST API in the CF7 plugin which I am yet to investigate.

 This plugin enables the mapping of each form field to a post field.
 Each forms submitted from your website will then be saved as a new post which you can manage in your dashboard and display on the front end.

 You can submit and map to a post all of the following fields,